jackson-mizusaki/Destrux/MATH.md

 **Disclaimer: I do not have a formal education in continuum mechanics.
 The notes contained herein are my own, as i learn the principles of continuum mechanics and the finitie element method, and do not constitute a full course in such disciplines.
 Although i am using multiple sources to confirm my understanding of each concept, do not assume correctness of anything presented.**

+Other sources for information on this subject can be found on [Wikipedia](https://en.wikipedia.org/wiki/Continuum_mechanics) and [continuummechanics.org/](https://www.continuummechanics.org/).

 # Descriptions and Coordinates
 ## Material Description
 Material descriptions follow a particle within the body through space over time.